Some companies using proxy servers that restrict access to some sites may also block APS.

 - On the Server

 - Allow incoming and outgoing APS communication through the firewall.
-Ports 7990 and say 8001 through 8020 (for 4 instances).
+Ports 7991 and say 8001 through 8020 (for 4 instances).
+Note: Port 7991 is the most secure port to use.

 - Administrator rights for installing ServerManager and Enterprise Client are required.